Constrained Active Classification Using Partially Observable Markov Decision Processes: Conclusion

 \section{Conclusion}

 In this paper, we studied a cost-bounded active classification of certain attributes of dynamical systems belonging to a finite set of MDPs.
 We utilized the HMMDP modeling framework and the objective was to actively select actions based on the current belief, accumulated cost, and time step, {such that the probability to reach a classification decision within a cost bound can be maximized while avoiding unsafe belief states}.
-To solve the problem, we proposed two approaches.
+To solve the problem, we proposed three approaches.
 The first one was an exact solver to obtain the unfolded belief MDP model considering the cost-bound, and then compute the optimal strategy.
-To mitigate the computation burden, the second approach adaptively samples the actions to estimate the maximum probability.
-Two examples are given to show the application of our proposed approach.
+To mitigate the computation burden, the rest two approaches adaptively sample the actions to estimate the maximum probability offline and online, respectively.
+Three examples are given to show the application of our proposed approaches.

 For future work, it is of interest to study how the performance, in terms of the maximum probability to reach a classification decision without visiting unsafe belief regions, deteriorates in the approximate solution with the number of samples.
 Furthermore, the POMDP in this paper has a special structure where the underlying MDP, once selected, will not change.
 We would also like to further study how to leverage this fact to reduce the computation complexity.